AdobeDocs/experience-manager-65.en/help/commerce/cif/integrating/third-party.md

 The [reference implementation](https://github.com/adobe/commerce-cif-graphql-integration-reference) is a great starting point to build the integration to your commerce solution.
 Although it supports GraphQL, it can also be integrated with any other type of API such as REST.

-This integration layer is not required if a 3rd party layer is available (e.g. Mulesoft) or the integration gets build on top of the 3rd party solution.
+This integration layer is not required if a 3rd party layer is available (e.g. Mulesoft) or the integration gets built on top of the 3rd party solution.